Caching and memory

 channel.messages | per channel | bounded by messageLimit (default 100) |

 Within one process, users are not duplicated: client.users holds each user once and members/messages reference it.
+(With cache.transientMembers: false this dedup is intentionally relaxed; see the retention knobs below.)
 Duplication across separate cluster processes is inherent to multi-process sharding and only a shared store removes it (see Scaling to millions).

 Config-only knobs